arianza1210/arianza1210/README.md

 # Hi there 👋 , I'm Bagus!
-Currently working with Robotic Process Automation, but I love learn new thing in programming such as Javascript, Swift, Python.
+Currently studying at Lampung University, but I like to learn new things in Programming such as Machine Learning, Computer Vision, Python.

 ### Tools:
 <p>